 Q: How long have you been doing this?

 A: I’ve been taking pictures as long as I could hold a camera and honed my skills in the darkroom shooting film in high school and college.
 I photographed my first wedding professionally in 2007.
 I made the decision to go full time with my business in 2012.
-As a professional I have been honored to photograph over 200 weddings and elopements.
+As a professional I have been honored to photograph literally hundreds weddings and elopements.

 Q: When will we get our images?

-A: I blog a sneak peek usually within 24-48 hours, so you’ll have a few images to share with family and friends right away.
+A: I offer you a sneak peek usually within 24-48 hours, so you’ll have a few images to share with family and friends right away.
 You can expect to receive your full set of images in about 4-6 weeks.

 Q: We hate getting our picture taken.
 Can you help?